Duration |

 Learning Objectives 4.3

-• Define the roles of OT, PT, ST in the treatment of young people with FND
+- Define the roles of OT, PT, and ST in the treatment of young people with FND

-• Explain the importance of developmental skills in FND treatment of young people
+- Explain the importance of developmental skills in the FND treatment of young people

-• Explain Bio-Psycho-Social factors unique to young people with FND
+- Explain the Bio-Psycho-Social factors unique to young people with FND

 5. Integrating Mind and Body